 Reay Forest would be doing a community consultation on their Laxford Project proposals, and are also looking at developing some plans for peatland restoration at the moment.

 A suggestion was made that the Chair should be paid.
-TC expenses were covered by ADMG at present, and payment did not concern him.
+TC confirmed expenses were covered by ADMG at present, and that Committee remuneration would be reviewed once the DMG finances had been restructured.

 There was a new HNC Wildlife and Conservation Management course at UHI, and Thurso College would be recruiting new students as well as estates who might be able to provide placements.
 There was now greater provision for employed people to study at the same time.